autogalkin/dirtyflag/README.md

 assert(sizeof(log_flag) == sizeof(df::storages::logging<log>));
 log_flag.pin(); // -> Hello from the logging storage!
 ```

-To manage multiple dirty flags efficiently, I created an external static container
+- To manage multiple dirty flags efficiently, I created a storage with an external static container.

-- An external static container that used as a storage for multiple dirty flags.
 This approach helps to maintain the original size of the data and enables us to store the flags as a packed array of bits, minimizing memory usage:
 ```cpp
 static std::vector<df::state> static_storage_{1}; // or boost::dynamic_bitset, std::bitset
 size_t index_to_store = 0;